 - Visit mohawkcollege.ca/transfer for degree completion opportunities outside of Ontario.

 - View our pathways map PDF.
 This Pathways map shows how the identified program can lead to future program choices.

 - See ontransfer.ca for additional opportunities at other colleges or universities in Ontario.

 - Mechanical Engineering Technologists

-- Graduates and final-year students are eligible to register as associate members of the Ontario Association of Certified Technicians and Technologists (OACETT) and are prepared for other certifications
+- Graduates may be eligible to register as associate members of the Ontario Association of Certified Technicians and Technologists (OACETT).

 Program of Studies

 Course Overview & Descriptions

 Click on the course title for a course description.